elixir-europe/infectious-diseases-toolkit/national-resources/belgium.md

 * The [**HIV-AIDS Reference Laboratories**](https://www.sciensano.be/en/aids-reference-laboratories-arl) report all new HIV diagnoses and the clinical results of their medical follow-ups.

-* [PediSurv](https://www.sciensano.be/en/projects/network-pediatric-infectious-disease-surveillance) has a **network of pediatricians and general practitioners** that register clinical cases of six pediatric (vaccine-preventable) infectious diseases: acute flaccid paralysis (including poliomyelitis), measles, mumps, rubella, invasive pneumococcal infection, and hospitalized pertussis cases.
+* [PediSurv](https://www.sciensano.be/en/projects/network-pediatric-infectious-disease-surveillance) has a **network of pediatricians and general practitioners** that register clinical cases of six pediatric (vaccine-preventable) infectious diseases: acute flaccid paralysis (including poliomyelitis), measles, mumps, rubella, invasive pneumococcal infection, and hospitalised pertussis cases.

 * [**TekenNet/TiqueNet**](https://ticksnet.sciensano.be/) is a national citizen science platform for the surveillance of tick-bites and erythema migrans in the general population.